Department Chair and Professor

 Welcome from the Chair

 The Department of Social Medicine plays a major role in the UNC School of Medicine curriculum.
-Our courses are where medical students encounter and learn about sociocultural influences on health and medicine, patient illness narratives, approaches to and controversies in medical ethics, contemporary issues in health care policy, and much more.
+Our courses are where medical students encounter and learn about sociocultural influences on health and medicine, social inequalities, patient illness narratives, approaches to and controversies in medical ethics, health care policy and reform, and much more.
 We teach medical students throughout their four years of training, as well as residents, fellows, and hospital staff.
-The Social Medicine Reader, an interdisciplinary textbook that emerged from our teaching, is now in its third edition; Volume I, Ethics and Cultures of Biomedicine and Volume II, Differences and Inequalities, and used in curricula throughout the United States.
+The Social Medicine Reader, an interdisciplinary textbook that emerged from our teaching, is now in its third edition, comprising Volume I, Ethics and Cultures of Biomedicine and Volume II, Differences and Inequalities.

-Social Medicine faculty conduct research on issues such as health disparities and inequalities, reproductive health, health care reform, the ethical implications of genomics research and pharmaceutical clinical trials, health and human rights, prenatal screening, psychiatric care, medical technology and the production of medical knowledge, narrative medicine, and ethical issues surrounding HIV/AIDS prevention and treatment in Africa.
+Social Medicine faculty conduct research on issues such as health disparities and equity, health care reform, reproductive health, the ethical implications of genomics research and pharmaceutical clinical trials, health and human rights, immigrant health, incarceration as a social determinant of health, the health of gender and sexual minorities, opioids, medical aid-in-dying and end-of-life care, psychiatric care, medical technology and the production of medical knowledge, narrative medicine, and ethical issues surrounding HIV prevention, treatment, and cure research.
 By investigating issues that lie at the intersection between medicine and society, we speak to the experiences of and quandaries faced by doctors, patients, and policymakers.
 Our scholarship illuminates the broader dynamics of health, illness, and medicine in North Carolina, the United States and abroad.

 The Department of Social Medicine also serves as a bridge between the School of Medicine and other parts of the UNC-Chapel Hill campus.
 Our faculty teach and hold secondary appointments in the College of Arts & Sciences, School of Law, and Gillings School of Global Public Health.
 Social Medicine faculty collaborate on research and teaching projects with faculty throughout the university.
 We work with and mentor undergraduates, graduate students, and postdoctoral fellows across campus.